 Skiing past the Matterhorn in Switzerland is as incredible as it sounds.

-Dogsledding in the arctic of Finnish Lapland was a bucket list experience.
+Dogsledding and seeing the Northern Lights in the arctic of Finnish Lapland was a bucket list experience.

 and sister bonding trips to places like Playa del Carmen, Mexico.